CWC-88/BWGOL/README.md

 ###
 Rules of the game
 ###
-Living cells with fewer than two living neighbours will dies of lonliness
+Living cells with fewer than two living neighbours dies of lonliness
 ###
 Living cells with two or three living neighbours advances advances a generation
 ###